 In today’s high-tech business world, search engine optimization (SEO) has taken a prominent place as one of the most essential marketing tools.
-SEO is particularly important for small businesses, as it’s a relatively cost-effective way to get the word out to potential customers about your business and brand.
+SEO is particularly important for small businesses, as it’s a relatively cost-effective way to get the word out to potential customers about your business and brand through your website.
 Read on to learn about the many benefits SEO can offer your small business, as well as five SEO tips your small business should incorporate into its marketing strategy.

 Why Is SEO Important?

 SEO is a hugely effective marketing strategy – and it’s not going away any time soon.
 Even though search engines, such as Google, are constantly making changes to their algorithms, many basic principles of SEO remain much the same.
 If you think about your SEO strategy thoroughly and focus on providing excellent user experiences, search engines will likely reward your site with a higher ranking and increased web traffic.
 While some searches are starting to require audio and visual results, they still rely at their core on text-based keywords.